SomajitDey/ipfs-chat/README.md

 `-w` or `-W` denotes WAN-only mode.
 Local discovery is disabled.
 Everything happens over internet only.
 Uses WAN-DHT.

 `-l` or `-L` denotes LAN-only mode.
 Peers are discovered only locally, no connection to the IPFS public network is formed over the internet (no bootstrap node, uses LAN-DHT).
 Saves resources when all chatroom peers are known to be present across LAN.
 Launches `ipfs-chat` faster when not connected to the internet.

+`-u` does a manual update of `ipfs-chat`.
+This option is not very necessary as `ipfs-chat` auto-updates whenever there is internet connection and it is not running in LAN-only mode.

 **Defaults**: